Notimatica/docs/tagging.md

 The tags will be set to the user once it subscribes to web push notifications.

 #### Sending Notifications to Specific Users
-There are two ways to send notifications to segments:
+There are two ways to send web push notifications to segments:

 * Through our [Dashboard](https://my.notimatica.io)
 * Using [Server API](https://notimatica.api-docs.io)